BE-Network/terraform-provider-verity/openapi/docs/GatewayprofilesPutRequestGatewayProfileValue.md

 ### GetObjectProperties

-`func (o *GatewayprofilesPutRequestGatewayProfileValue) GetObjectProperties() DevicesettingsPutRequestEthDeviceProfilesValueObjectProperties`
+`func (o *GatewayprofilesPutRequestGatewayProfileValue) GetObjectProperties() GatewayprofilesPutRequestGatewayProfileValueObjectProperties`

 GetObjectProperties returns the ObjectProperties field if non-nil, zero value otherwise.

 ### GetObjectPropertiesOk

-`func (o *GatewayprofilesPutRequestGatewayProfileValue) GetObjectPropertiesOk() (*DevicesettingsPutRequestEthDeviceProfilesValueObjectProperties, bool)`
+`func (o *GatewayprofilesPutRequestGatewayProfileValue) GetObjectPropertiesOk() (*GatewayprofilesPutRequestGatewayProfileValueObjectProperties, bool)`

 GetObjectPropertiesOk returns a tuple with the ObjectProperties field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetObjectProperties

-`func (o *GatewayprofilesPutRequestGatewayProfileValue) SetObjectProperties(v DevicesettingsPutRequestEthDeviceProfilesValueObjectProperties)`
+`func (o *GatewayprofilesPutRequestGatewayProfileValue) SetObjectProperties(v GatewayprofilesPutRequestGatewayProfileValueObjectProperties)`

 SetObjectProperties sets ObjectProperties field to given value.